 Rooted in our Jesuit values, this leadership development opportunity will infuse Magis and capture the notion of striving toward excellence and the constant challenge to improve.
 The conference seeks to help answer two important questions posed to our students: Who am I as a leader?
 And how can I be the best possible contributor to leadership?
 Participants will explore leadership as an identity and relational process by which they engage for and with others.
 Leading Magis will challenge each participant to be the best, and most authentic contributors to the communities to which they belong and choose to serve.
 This opportunity will be geared toward first-years, sophomores and juniors who have varied levels of leadership experience.

-Online registration will be available in January 2017.
+In January, nominated students will be contacted to register.
 Participating students will be provided transportation.
 Students will depart at 8:00am from the Evergreen campus and return to the Evergreen campus by 5:00pm.

-To nominate students, please email email@example.com with the student’s name, class year and email address.
-If you are available and interested in helping our students develop their leadership skills and talents, please click here to submit a proposal by Friday, December 2nd.
-To guide the content of breakout sessions, we have identified learning and development themes listed below.
+To nominate students, please email firstname.lastname@example.org with the student’s name, class year and email address.
+If you are available and interested in helping our students develop their leadership skills and talents, please click here to submit a proposal by Friday, December 9th.
+To guide the content of breakout sessions, learning and development themes are listed below.

 Learning & Development Themes